oVirt/ovirt-site/source/sla/watchdog-device.html.md

 **2) report the watchdog event to user**

        Engine poll vm's stats and to check whether a watchdog event was triggered.
-       Engine will notify the user when a watchdog event is triggered, then user can take some actions, restart the vm or dump the watchdog to look into it.
+       Engine will notify the user when a watchdog event is triggered, then user can take some actions, restart the vm or dump the vm to look into the reason of this event.

 <Category:SLA> <Category:Vdsm>